BUSINESS ENERGY

 By Business Energy Expert, Business Energy Expert

-Business energy bills can vary significantly depending on things like business size, industry, and how energy is used.
-Ofgem figures show that energy bills often make up less than 10% of a business's overall expenses, but it can feel a lot more when that monthly energy bill comes in.
+Do you know how much you pay for energy at your business?
+Figures from Ofgem, the energy regulator, show that energy bills often make up less than 10% of a business's overall expenses.
+But it can feel like a lot more when that monthly energy bill comes in.

 As much as we'd sooner spend that money on other parts of the business, energy is essential to keep things running.
 And paying your bills on time is arguably as important as using the energy itself.